Oliver Tambo: Personal life

+As a child Tambo herded cattle starting at the age of 3.
+To support his education, he boarded with different families near school.
+He and his brother Alan enrolled in the Anglican Holy Cross school.
+Financial assistance from the Goddard family and one of Tambo's older brothers helped cover the costs of his schooling.
+He was baptised into the Anglican Church during this time.

+At the Holy Cross school Tambo excelled academically and participated in athletics.
+His parents died within the time he was enrolled at Holy Cross, with both parents passing within a year of each other In 1936 Tambo passed in the Junior Certificate examination with a first-class pass, one of the first becoming one of the first African students in the Transvaal to achieve this distinction.

+Tambo married Adelaide Tambo, a nurse and fellow anti-apartheid activist.
+They first met in 1946 at an ANC Youth league meeting.Adelaide converted to Anglicanism for Oliver.

 International relationships

 The strong fight against apartheid brought Tambo to form a series of intense international relationships.
 In 1977, Tambo signed the first solidarity agreement between the ANC and a municipality: the Italian town of Reggio Emilia was the first city in the world to sign such a pact of solidarity.
 This was the beginning of a long understanding which brought Italy to put an effort into concrete actions to support the right of southern African people's self-determination; one of these actions was the organization of solidarity ships.
-The first one, called Amanda, departed from Genova in 1980.
+The first one, called Amanda, departed from Genoa in 1980.
 It was Tambo himself who asked Reggio Emilia to mint Isitwalandwe Medals, the greatest of the ANC's honors.